 Step 3.
 Use Calculate Density Ratio to create a relative risk surface

 In Insights, a relative risk surface is created using Calculate Density Ratio.
 To calculate a density ratio, you must have two point datasets that function as the numerator and the denominator.
 In this lesson, the numerator is the number of cases per ZIP code and the denominator is the population by block group.

 Before you can create the relative risk surface, you must add the block group points to the map.

-1. From the data pane, drag the blkgrp_pt_trim dataset to the map and drop it in the Add new layer drop zone.
+1. From the data pane, drag the blockpop dataset to the map and drop it in the Add new layer drop zone.

 The layer contains a point for each block group in the United States.
 Since you are creating a relative risk surface for New York City, you will filter the dataset to only the necessary block groups.

-2. Click the arrow next to the blkgrp_pt_trim dataset in the data pane to expand the dataset.
+2. Click the arrow next to the blockpop dataset in the data pane to expand the dataset.

-The dataset includes county, state, and population fields.
-You will create an expression-based advanced filter using the state and county fields.
+The dataset includes state abbreviations, county Federal Information Processing Standards (FIPS) codes, and 2020 population fields.
+You will create an expression-based advanced filter using the state abbreviation and county FIPS.

-3. For the blkgrp_pt_trim dataset, click the Dataset options button, then choose Advanced Filter from the menu.
+3. For the blockpop dataset, click the Dataset options button, then choose Advanced filter from the menu.